-IDPs nation-wide are currently considering return to habitual residence
+IDPs nation-wide are currently considering return to habitual residence days elapsed, on average, since return, following 580 days of war (as of September 2023)

 Amongst IDPs who considered leaving their current location (22% of IDPs, or 824,000 people), the vast majority were thinking of returning to their area of origin (85% -est. 701,000 people).
-Of those considering return, 6 per cent were considering return within one month of the interview, although it is worth noting that 60 per cent did not have a timeframe for return in mind.
+Of those considering return, 6 per cent were considering return within one month of the interview., although it is worth noting that 60 per cent did not have a timeframe for return in mind.